Lee’s Ferry, Arizona Milky Way Photography Location

 Even though Rainbow Bridge is its own unit of the National Park Service, we take care of it from here at Glen Canyon.
 Find out more about this amazing site.

-No reservations. $20 per site/per night.
+No reservations. $26 per site/per night.
 54 designated sites.
 No hookups.
 RV dump station.
 Grills provided, no open fires.
-Quiet time 10 pm-6 am.
+Quiet time is 10 pm-6 am.
 Modern bathroom/comfort station, potable water available, launch ramp 2 miles.
-Gas and supply store at Marble Canyon, about 5 miles away.
+A gas and supply store is at Marble Canyon, about 5 miles away.

 Off Hwy 89A on the Lee’s Ferry road.